Various Hours/Days, including weekends

 - Fulfilment– knowing that the time you provide will make a real difference to the people we support, and raising deaf awareness throughout society as a whole

-- Opportunity to try other volunteering roles locally to Action on Hearing if available.
+- Opportunity to try other volunteering roles locally with Action on Hearing if available

 You may need to be able to travel locally, whether by car or public transport.
 All reasonable travel expenses will be reimbursed, according to the Action on Hearing Loss Travel and Subsistence Policy.